 Download and use this guide to see an example of a reference list produced in the APA 7th style.

 Learn how to reference tables and figures (graphs, charts, maps, drawings or photographs) in the APA 7th style.

-Please check your unit outline/Blackboard for assignment formatting requirements (such as fonts, headers, spacing, word counts etc.), assignment cover sheets and plagiarism checklists.
+Please check your unit outline/Blackboard for assignment formatting requirements (such as fonts, headers, spacing, word counts etc.) and assignment cover sheets.
 PhD and Masters by research students should consult the relevant publication manual for formatting information.